kongware/ftor/README.md

 Functional programming doesn't mean to always use generalized names like `x` or `f`.
 Use speaking names for specific functions/variables and generic names for generic ones.
 The specificity of names is a good indicator of how generalized your functions are.

 Please note that ftor doesn't take care of naming conflicts within the library.
 You have to handle that yourself.

-## Currying

-All functions are manually curried in ftor.
-However, operator functions, i.e. all first order functions are also provided in uncurried form.
-Such functions have a trailing underscore in their name.

-Usually higher order functions expect curried functions as arguments.
-To improve performance, iterative higher order functions exceptionally expect uncurried operator functions.

-## Augmented Built-ins

-ftor augments built-ins by utilizing `WeakMap`s.
-To use these augmented builtins on the calling side, each function must perform an additional lookup to retrieve the desired method.

-The following type classes (interfaces) are provided:

-* Applicative
-* Bounded
-* Enum
-* Eq (Semigroup)
-* Functor
-* Iterable
-* Monad
-* Monoid
-* Ord
-* Traversable

-## New types

-ftor introduces the following types:

-* Char
-* Tuple

-Please note that in Javascript in place of the 0-tuple `null` (and `undefined`) is used as the unit type. `null` is a propper unit type, since it can be both, an argument and a property key.

-## `Iterators` without observable mutations

-ftor contains its own `Iterator` implementation that avoids observable mutations and offers some nice extras like look ahead/behind.
-It is compatible with the ES2015 `Iterable` protocol though.

 ## Documentation